If you’re looking to adopt a feline companion, you have a lot of choices to make. One of the most important is whether to get a kitten or adult cat.

 These tiny balls of energy are not the best choice for families with young kids or older people who are not steady on their feet.
 Kittens are fragile and can get hurt by children who don’t know what “gentle” means.
 And they tend to magically appear underfoot, causing a person to trip or fall trying to avoid them.

-No question you’ll need to kitten-proof your home.
-Think like a kitten and view your house from his level, removing all the objects that could cause him harm.
-You’ll want to consider everything, fromcovering electrical cords to making sure there aren’t any dangerous items on the floor to hiding valuables that might be broken.
+No question, you’ll need to kitten-proof your home.
+Think like a kitten and view your house from their level, removing all the objects that could cause them harm.
+You’ll want to consider everything, from covering electrical cords, to making sure there aren’t any dangerous items on the floor, to hiding valuables that might get broken.

 Even with their drawbacks, kittens will bring you hours of amusement.

 If you work outside your home, and the cat will be alone all day, an adult cat is a better choice.
 Kittens on their own tend to be lonely and can get into trouble while looking for amusement.
-Older cats sleep more and are satisfied entertaining themselves.
+Older cats sleep more and are often satisfied entertaining themselves.

-That said, it’s a good idea to ask about a cat’s litter box habits; a reputable shelter or rescue group will tell you any problems the cat might have.(Usually, such issues can be resolved fairly easily.)
+That said, it’s a good idea to ask about a cat’s litter box habits; a reputable shelter or rescue group will tell you any problems the cat might have.
+Usually, such issues can be resolved fairly easily.

-Regardless whether you adopt a kitten or an adult cat, you are going to be doing a good deed.
+Regardless of whether you adopt a kitten or an adult cat, you are going to be doing a good deed.
 The shelters are full of both cats and kittens in need of loving homes.
 We have our own CatTime.com adoption section full of beautiful cats and kittens who would love to move in with you.